Haseeb717/football_league/README.md

 # FootballLeague

-Welcome to my new gem!
-In this gem, you'll get the list of teams related information multiple soccer leagues in multiple years
+In this gem, you'll get the winner of multiple soccer leagues in multiple years

-Its under development
 ## Installation

 Add this line to your application's Gemfile: